swcarpentry/python-novice-inflammation/01-numpy.md

 we often want to look at partial statistics, such as the maximum value per patient or the average value per day.
-One way to do this is to select the data we want to create a new temporary array, then ask it to do the calculation:
+One way to do this is to create a new temporary array of the data we want, then ask it to do the calculation:

 ~~~ {.python}